CostaLab/PILOT/docs/source/Combination_Kidney_IgAN.md

 adata_T=sc.read_h5ad('Datasets/Kidney_IgAN_T.h5ad')
 ```

-### Loading the required information and computing the Wasserstein distance:
+#### Loading the required information and computing the Wasserstein distance:
 <div class="alert alert-block alert-info"> In order to work with PILOT, ensure that your Anndata object is loaded and contains the required information.

 Use the following parameters to configure PILOT for your analysis (Setting Parameters):

 adata: Pass your loaded Anndata object to PILOT.

-emb_matrix: Provide the name of the variable in the obsm level that holds the PCA representation.
+emb_matrix: Provide the name of the variable in the obsm level that holds the dimension reduction ( PCA representation).

 clusters_col: Specify the name of the column in the observation level of your Anndata that corresponds to cell types or clusters.